gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 ## Currently available plugins for storing pipelines as code

 Pipelines can currently be stored using JSON or YAML.
+Read more [here](https://github.com/tomzo/gocd-json-config-plugin) and [here](https://github.com/tomzo/gocd-yaml-config-plugin) about what goes in these JSON or YAML files respectively.

-GoCD (18.12.0 release) now have a new Config repositories page.
-This page lists existing config repos and allows CRUD (Create-Read-Update-Delete) operations for a config repo.
+The config repositories page (Admin -> Config Repositories) lists existing config repos and allows CRUD (Create-Read-Update-Delete) operations for a config repo.
 This page also show errors and allows users to force a check of the repository.

 ![Pipelines as code page](../images/advanced_usage/config-repo-page.png)

 ### Storing pipeline configuration in JSON

-The setup needed to allow this is:
+The setup needed to tell GoCD where to find the pipeline configuration files is:

 - After starting the server, goto "Admin -> Config repositories".